 Can You Use Inbound Marketing in a Niche Market?

-As businesses dig into their options surrounding marketing strategy, there is often some question surrounding “who” can really benefit from inbound marketing.
+As businesses dig into their marketing strategy options, there is often some question surrounding "who" can benefit from inbound marketing.
 To be blunt, the short answer to this question is "everyone."

-If you’re in a niche market, it means that you’re appealing to a part of the marketplace that has previously been overlooked.
-There are some interesting advantages to being in a niche market such as the fact that you have reduced competition.
-The pool of people that you’re appealing to could be smaller in comparison to others, but your audience has very specific needs, which you've hopefully found a way to meet.
+If you're in a niche market, you're appealing to a part of the previously overlooked marketplace.
+There are some interesting advantages to being in a niche market, such as the fact that you have reduced competition.
+The pool of people you're appealing to could be smaller than others, but your audience has specific needs, which you've hopefully found a way to meet.
 After all, the more specific those needs are, the more important your solution will be for your ideal buyer.

-Enter inbound marketing: the strategy that allows any business to specifically target and reach specific demographics more effectively.
-Inbound means that you’re drawing in your consumer to find out about your business rather than “selling” what you’re offering.
-It’s all about creating engaging content that will appeal to your target audience and serve the purpose of educating them throughout the sales cycle.
-The valuable content you create is what will keep them returning for more information and take them one step closer to being a delighted customer.
+Enter inbound marketing: the strategy that allows businesses to target and reach specific demographics more effectively.
+Inbound means drawing in your consumer to learn about your business rather than "selling” what you offer.
+It's all about creating engaging content that will appeal to your target audience and educate them throughout the sales cycle.
+Your valuable content will keep them returning for more information and take them one step closer to being delighted customers.

 Inbound has proven time and time again its effectiveness for all types of businesses.
-In fact, niche businesses can especially benefit from this strategy because of their unique and narrow audience.
-The ability to not only attract but also engage those unique buyers, use data to measure efficiency and steer your strategy, and educate your consumer can help you build up a strong following over time.
-Here’s why:
+Niche businesses can especially benefit from this strategy because of their unique and narrow audience.
+The ability to attract and engage those unique buyers, use data to measure efficiency and steer your strategy, and educate your consumer can help you build a strong following over time.
+Here's why:

 Reach Your Market

-Given that you’re appealing to a smaller audience, traditional marketing isn’t going to cut it.
-Putting up a billboard, creating a newspaper advertisement, or sending out a direct mail piece isn’t going to reach those who really ought to be seeing and learning about your business.
-If you’re using traditional marketing tactics, you can re-prioritize your marketing dollars to ensure you’re getting the best return on investment.
-With inbound, you’re able to specifically target your ideal demographic to expand your reach.
-Setting specific parameters on your various platforms, especially on social media, is a unique benefit to inbound, it makes your so-called “net” that you’re throwing out “catch” the right type of leads.
+Given that you're appealing to a smaller audience, traditional marketing isn't cut it.
+Putting up a billboard, creating a newspaper advertisement, or sending out a direct mail piece isn't going to reach those who really ought to be seeing and learning about your business.
+If you're using traditional marketing tactics, you can re-prioritize your marketing dollars to ensure you get the best return on investment.
+With inbound, you can target your target demographic to expand your reach.
+Setting specific parameters on your various platforms, especially on social media, is a unique benefit to inbound; it makes your so-called "net” that you're throwing out "catch" the right type of leads.
 Increasing your valuable time spent on effective strategy instead of time wasted on the wrong kind of leads will boost your overall productivity.